QR Code Menu: Make Restaurant Menu QR Codes for Safe Dining in 2022

 In the wake of the pandemic, restaurants big and small are moving to contactless solutions.
 West Egg Cafe in Atlanta uses Beaconstac to power their QR Code menus.

-The cafe took QR Code menus and added a layer of innovation to it.
+The cafe took QR Code menus and added a layer of innovation to them.
 When the customer flips the cube to the green side, a staff member walks up to take orders.

 How to make the most of your QR Code menus - step by step?